 Mid-Town encompasses the blocks roughly between Pilot Butte and the Bend Parkway north of Franklin Avenue.
 It’s comprised of an eclectic mix of neighborhoods, shops, and did I mention the killer views of (and from the top of) Pilot Butte?

-Technically on the cusp of Mid-Town is Float Central, so stop here early in your journey for a relaxing float to get you primed for vacation mode.
+Technically on the cusp of Mid-Town is Easy Float, so stop here early in your journey for a relaxing float to get you primed for vacation mode.

 Once you’re feeling chill, head to Rockin’ Dave’s for one of the best breakfast sandwiches in town (the Clogger is one of my favorites).
 If it’s later in the day, meander around to the other side of the building for cocktails and tasty eats in a tucked-away corner at Rockin’ Dave’s Bistro & Backstage Lounge.

 Want the best breakfast burritos (or the best burritos PERIOD) in Bend?
 Los Jalapeños is a must-try any time of day, with super-cheap happy hour specials that come with a bonus margarita.

 If you’re looking for unique shops, this stretch of Greenwood boasts plenty of them, including The Reptile Zone and multiple thrift stores for bargain hunters seeking everything from clothing to furniture.

 Pro tip: If Westside favorites like Parilla Grill and Croutons are on your list but you’ve shied away from the long lines, you’ll be happy to know both places have Mid-Town locations that are less crowded than their Westside counterparts with the same great food.

 Want to visit one of the prettiest parks in Bend?
 Try Hollinshead Park with its picturesque barn and rich history as a former homestead.